nikosdion/asdcontrol/README.md

+## NO LONGER MAINTAINED

+> [!WARNING]
+> This software is no longer maintained.
+I no longer own an Apple Studio Display.

 # Apple Display Brightness Control

-A simple program to control the brightness of Apple thunderbolt dipsplays (Pro Display XDR, Studio Display) on Linux.
+A simple program to control the brightness of Apple thunderbolt displays (Pro Display XDR, Studio Display) on Linux.

 Based on acdcontrol by Pavel Gurevich.